Cellular democracy: Councils

-In cellular democracy, a jurisdiction such as a county or city is divided into neighborhood districts with a population of about 500 people, with about 100 to 200 households.
+In cellular democracy, a jurisdiction such as a county or city is divided into neighborhood districts, each with a population of about 500 people and about 100 to 200 households.
 The voters in the district would elect a council.
 The small size of districts would allow for more informed voters at a smaller cost.
 Representatives, plus one alternate, would be elected to the council.
 This would be a "level-1 council."
 Neighborhood districts would then vote for a "level-2 council."
 Each level-1 council elects a regular representative and an alternate to the level-2 council from its own regular membership.

 A further region containing several level-2 councils would comprise a level-3 council, each level-2 council again electing a regular and an alternate representative to level 3.
 The level-2 representative sent up to the level-3 council would be replaced by their alternative.

 The hierarchy would continue indefinitely, depending on the size of the state, or even expanding worldwide.